 Talking and psychological therapies involve talking and listening.
 Therapists are trained to listen and help you find your own answers without judging you.
 Some aim to find and deal with the cause of your depression; some help change behaviour or negative thoughts; others provide support.
 You can ask your doctor for talking therapies regardless of medication or other treatments.

 The terms complementary and alternative therapies cover a range of treatments - some of which may provide benefits in treating mild or moderate depression.
 Therapies include herbal remedies, yoga, homeopathy, reflexology, acupuncture and aromatherapy.
 It is important you discuss complementary treatments with your doctor and let him or her know if you are using any and the results.

 Anti-depressant drugs are the most common medication treatment for depression.
 They help alleviate symptoms so that underlying causes can be addressed.
 There are many different types and people respond differently.
 Like all medicines anti-depressants may cause unwanted side effects.
 Your doctor or pharmacist can discuss this with you.

-If you are registered with a GP in Peterborough, Cambridgeshire, Wansford or Oundle, you can access the Psychological Wellbeing Service via self-referral or through your GP.
+If you are registered with a GP in Peterborough, Cambridgeshire, Huntingdon or Fenland, you can access this service via self-referral or through your GP.
 Call 0300 300 0055.
 Lines are open from 9am to 5pm, Monday to Friday, excluding Bank Holidays. it offers a range of support to help you make changes in your life to improve your wellbeing and to help you cope with stress, anxiety and depression.
 This includes self-help reading materials, guided self-help (both over the telephone and face-to-face), one-to-one therapies.